kyma-project/kyma/docs/security/docs/04-01-tiller-tls.md

 ---

 ## Secured by default
 Kyma is supplied with a custom installation of [Tiller](https://helm.sh/docs/glossary/#tiller), which secured all incoming connections with a TLS certificate.
-Because of that, all client connections (whether from inside or outside of the cluster) require a special pair of certificates.
+Because of that, all client connections (whether from inside or outside of the cluster) require a special pair of client certificates.

+## Retrieving

 During the installation phase we store those client certificates in [`HELM_HOME`](https://helm.sh/docs/glossary/#helm-home-helm-home):

 Content of `HELM_HOME`